 ‘What has died, lives again.’

-The Devil’s Machine is a 2018 British/United Arab Emirates horror feature film directed by Lawrie Brewster (The Black Gloves; For We Are Many; The Unkindness of Ravens; Lord of Tears) from a screenplay written by Sarah Daly (The Black Gloves; Kids vs Monsters).
+The Devil’s Machine is a 2018 British/United Arab Emirates horror film directed by Lawrie Brewster (The Black Gloves; For We Are Many; The Unkindness of Ravens; Lord of Tears) from a screenplay written by Sarah Daly (The Black Gloves; Kids vs Monsters).
 Also know as Automata

 The movie stars Jamie Scott Gordon, Alexandra Nicole Hulme, Erich Redman and Jonathan Hansler.